 Mold in the wild

 In the wild, mold is an essential part of the ecosystem.
 In forests, mold breaks down fallen trees and autumn leaves.
-Decaying animal carcasses also are recycled back into nutrients thanks to molds.
+Molds also recycle decaying animal carcasses into nutrients.

-- In forestry, mold and fungi play a critical role: the faster fallen leaves are broken down, the healthier the soil.
+- In forestry, mold and fungi play a critical role: the faster fallen leaves decompose, the healthier the soil.

 - A healthy forest is a forest with only extremely few of last year’s leaves.